 Admission to the MA Middle Eastern Studies (research).
 All students interested should have had approximately 30 EC worth of courses in Middle Eastern Studies at BA level.
 Students of other programmes are kindly referred to the regular MA course.

-This course is tailored to help students:
+This course helps students:

 understand the common and distinctive characteristics of major conflicts that have ravaged states and areas of the Middle East in the post-Cold War era;